SoftInstigate/restheart-website/README.md

 bin/serve.sh
 ```

-## RESTHeart - Ready to use backend for the modern Web.
+## RESTHeart - A backend for web, mobile and AI apps.

 ### Automatic REST, GraphQL and WebSocket APIs for MongoDB and any compatible database.